vatesfr/xen-orchestra/docs/docs/xo5/users.md

 ##### Enabling Passkeys in XOA with Keycloak

-###### Certficate generation
+###### Generating certificates

 To support passkeys in XOA, the Keycloak server must expose its OIDC endpoints over HTTPS.
 The TLS certificates used by Keycloak must satisfy the following conditions:

-- **Common Name (CN)** : The CN of the certificate has to match the DNS name that clients will use to reach Keycloak
+- **Common Name (CN)**: The CN of the certificate has to match the DNS name that clients will use to reach Keycloak.
-- **SubjectAltName (SAN)** : The certificate must contain a SAN entry with the same DNS name
+- **SubjectAltName (SAN)**: The certificate must contain a SAN entry with the same DNS name.
-- **Certificate chain** : The certificate must be issued by a trusted CA. The `auth‑oidc` plugin does not accept self‑signed certificates that lack a proper chain of trust.
+- **Certificate chain**: The certificate must be issued by a trusted CA. The `auth‑oidc` plugin does not accept self‑signed certificates that lack a proper chain of trust.

 :::info
 The TLS certificate must match the domain that will be used as the _Relying Party ID_ (RP ID).
-The RP ID cannot be an IP address; it must be a DNS‑name that appears in the certificate’s CN or SAN.
+The RP ID cannot be an IP address; it must be the DNS‑name that appears in the certificate’s CN or SAN.
 :::

 Here is a certificate that meets these requirements: